Stakers-space/staking-scripts/log_monitor/README.md

 ### Scripts
 - `logmonitor.sh` monitor logs based on specified parameters
 - `logmonitor_sleeper.sh` [optional] is used by `logmonitor.sh` as a timedown checker for triggering if no new line is printed into the log
-- `logmonitor_executer.sh` [optional] is used by `logmonitor.sh` to execute actions.
+- `logmonitor_executor.sh` [optional] is used by `logmonitor.sh` to execute actions.
 It's attached as a parameter of `logmonitor.sh` and can be individual for any service.
 ### Definition file
 - `.txt` file that defined patterns to search in the logs.
 It's attached as a parameter of `logmonitor.sh` and can be individual for any service.
 ### Service file